Advertisement

 Closed

-Applications are accepted only when the waitlist is open.
-A lottery is used to select applicants when the waitlist closes.
-Veterans can apply at any time, and if the waitlist is closed, they can apply in person.
+Applications are accepted only when a waitlist is open.
+Applicants will be notified in advance.
+A lottery is run when the waitlist closes.
+Veterans can apply at any time if the waitlist is not open by applying in person.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.